What to Consider When Searching for the Perfect Free Campsite

 - When visiting an attraction late in the afternoon, ask if you can spend the night

 - Ski area parking lots during the offseason

 - Many Walmart locations allow overnight parking.
 Read more about Walmart camping in this article.

 - Many popular National Parks and Monuments have designated overflow camping areas.
 Two examples are: Joshua Tree National Park and Natural Bridges National Monument.
 Overflow areas are typically listed on the park’s websites.

-How to find free places to camp
+How to find awesome free camping spots

-- Many of the above locations can be found on RV Trip Wizard, now included with RV LIFE Pro.
+- Many of the above locations can be found on RV LIFE Trip Wizard, now included with RV LIFE Pro.

 - Free Campsites (Freecampsites.net) lists lesser-known campgrounds and boondocking locations that offer free camping across the country.